 It probably comes as little surprise that Denmark, which has consistently topped happiness lists for decades now, came out on top in the new survey.

-asked people across the EU to rate their life satisfaction on a scale of zero to ten, with zero indicating “not satisfied at all” and ten meaning “fully satisfied”.
+The Eurostat study asked people across the EU to rate their life satisfaction on a scale of zero to ten, with zero indicating “not satisfied at all” and ten meaning “fully satisfied”.

 Danes across all age groups gave an average answer of 8.0, which was good enough to put Denmark in a four-way tie for first place with Sweden, Finland and Switzerland.